yegor256/blog/_posts/2016/dec/2016-12-06-how-to-pay-programmers-less.md

 They always have to stay together, never free to meet programmers from other companies.
 The less they know, the safer you are.

+**No work from home**.
+The office must be their second home.
+Well, preferrably the first one.
+They must go there every day, have a desk there, a computer, a chair, and a stapler.
+They will be emotionally attached to the place and it will be very difficult to leave, no matter how underpaid they will be.
+Never allow them to work remotely&mdash;they may start thinking about a new home with a bigger salary.

 **Spy on them**.
 Make sure they all use your email server, computers, servers, and even mobile phones.
 Install software that tracks all their messages.
 Ideally, you should have